20 min read

 Since many email hosts will automatically block images, it’s important to have alt-text so your audience is still able to see what is meant to be shown.

-To prevent this from happening, you can ask your subscribers to whitelist your email address so your emails won’t be sent to the person’s junk folder and your images will have a greater chance of being seen.
+To prevent this from happening, you can ask your subscribers to add your email address to an allowlist so your emails won’t be sent to the person’s junk folder and your images will have a greater chance of being seen.

 You may notice that at the bottom of each promotional email, there is an unsubscribe link that allows subscribers to opt-out of your email list at any time.
 It is important to have it there for legal reasons.